ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Evaluation

 \textbf{Fourth (verbalizer-tokenizer alignment).} The same Llama 3 model under Y/N verbalizers gives F1\,=\,0.634 (below LG3 by $-4.1$\,pp).
 Switching to S/D recovers F1 parity.
 The calibration bias also shifts: Y/N $-0.54$ vs.\ S/D $-2.54$, a 4.7$\times$ magnitude difference.
 This is best interpreted as \emph{verbalizer prior asymmetry}---a verbalizer's surface statistics in pretraining (``Safe'' is far more frequent than ``Dangerous'' in RLHF-tuned responses) determine the prior magnitude the probe reads.
 Section~\ref{sec:verbalizer-limit} discusses the implication: ProbeLogits is sensitive to \emph{verbalizer-tokenizer alignment}, and tokenizers (particularly SentencePiece) constrain what verbalizer pairs are usable.

 Latency is consequential.
-In hosted llama-cpp-python (the environment used for this fairness comparison), ProbeLogits takes ${\sim}$400\,ms per classification vs.\ Llama Guard~3 ${\sim}$1\,s---roughly 2.5$\times$ faster, because ProbeLogits performs only a single forward-pass logit read while Llama Guard~3 generates response tokens.
-In our bare-metal native runtime ProbeLogits drops to 65\,ms (\S\ref{sec:probe-perf}); Llama Guard~3 in the same runtime would yield similar proportional speedup.
+In hosted llama-cpp-python (the environment used for this fairness comparison), a matched n=150 remeasurement on identical prompts gives ProbeLogits 332--556\,ms per classification (Llama 3 332\,ms, Qwen 358\,ms, Mistral Q8 556\,ms) vs.\ Llama Guard~3 851\,ms (Q4\_K\_M) and 1{,}142\,ms (Q8\_0)---a measured 2.4--3.4$\times$ speedup, because ProbeLogits performs only a single forward-pass logit read while Llama Guard~3 generates response tokens.
+In a deploy-realistic configuration (last-token logits only), a single probe costs 219.6\,ms median (\S\ref{sec:probe-perf}).
+(Native bare-metal per-classification latency is not separately benchmarked here.)
 Either way, the relative ordering holds: ProbeLogits is fast enough for per-action governance even in unoptimized hosted environments.

 For context, Llama Guard~3 reports F1\,$\sim$0.939 on its training-aligned benchmark; the gap to 0.675 on ToxicChat reflects that no safety classifier transfers losslessly across distribution shifts.